maneki neko

 they’re often seen in shops & restaurants, with the raised paw ‘beckoning’ customers to the store.

-they often are holding a ‘koban coin’, a traditional japanese coin.
+many hold a koban coin, a traditional japanese coin.

 a common feature is a solar panel to power the paw to move back and forth.